 If you’re looking for some other vegetarian holiday dishes, check out:

 - Healthier Green Bean Casserole (made with maple roasted almonds!)

 - Lighter Sweet Potato Casserole with Pecan Crumble

 - 1 tbsp olive oil - extra virgin

 - 3/4 cup fresh cranberries

-Add rice and mushroom/cranberry mixture to a serving dish and mix until combined.
-Serve warm with more fresh sage, to taste.
+- Add rice and mushroom/cranberry mixture to a serving dish and mix until combined.
+Serve warm with more fresh sage, salt, and pepper to taste.